 Those who study finance learn more about the big picture.
 They do more long-range planning than bookkeeping.
 For instance, as a financial specialist, you might help an organization make decisions that will best benefit them five years out.
 You might help them distribute their assets in the most valuable ways or examine the risks involved with a new merger.
 It’s your job to ensure that all financial decisions are made in the best interests of the company, to help them become as financially solvent as possible.
 If you’re able to do this well, and you generate a proven track record of success, your future will be bright indeed.

 Accounting, alternately, focuses on tasks such as balancing the financial books of a business.
 As an accountant, you may prepare taxes, advise business owners on how to use tax shelters to their best advantage or prepare weekly payroll reports.
 Accounting is more practical, in-the-trenches kind of work that helps companies keep track of expenditures, losses, and profit.
 Instead of analyzing and predicting the outcome of long-range strategies, as an accountant, you’ll keep track of where the money is spent or how much money was lost.
 This is the clerical end of the financial business, and it’s every bit as important as the financial planning.

 The Difference Between Finance and Accounting Degrees

 From a college standpoint, the major differences between accounting and finance degrees lie in the coursework.
 While some classes are required to both degrees, others are specialized.
 Therefore, it’s important to have a keen understanding of your long-term goals before choosing your major.
 An accounting degree won’t prepare you to work as a financial planner.
-Neither will a finance bachelor’s degree teach you the ins and outs of tax laws.
+Neither will an online bachelor’s in finance teach you the ins and outs of tax laws.

 - Financial Accounting